A Causal Framework for Observational Studies of Discrimination: Discussion

 \section{Discussion}

 We have outlined a formal causal framework to ground observational studies of discrimination.
-We specifically showed that subset ignorability, together with overlap, is sufficient to guarantee that one important causal measure of discrimination (the \(\cdes\)) is nonparametrically identified in a canonical two-stage decision-making setting, and that potential issues of post-treatment bias in this context are more appropriately thought of as concerns about omitted variables.
-In particular, we demonstrated that a traditional regression-based analysis can be used to assess discrimination in real-world prosecutorial charging decisions, even though the underlying arrests may have been discriminatory in unknown ways.
+We specifically showed that subset ignorability, together with overlap, is sufficient to guarantee that one important causal measure of discrimination (the \(\cdes\)) is nonparametrically identified in a canonical two-stage decision-making setting. \emph{In this context}, we therefore believe potential issues of post-treatment bias are more appropriately thought of as concerns about omitted variables.
+Indeed, our treatment of interest---perception of race by the second decision maker---occurs after the subsetting in the first stage, and so it is not post-treatment relative to the selection process.
+As such, we demonstrated that a traditional regression-based analysis can be used to assess discrimination in real-world prosecutorial charging decisions, even though the underlying arrests may have been discriminatory in unknown ways.
 In that example---as in many applied settings---subset ignorability may only hold approximately, and our empirical analysis illustrates the importance of sensitivity analysis for robust inference.

+Measurements of the \(\cdes\) can be an important step in quantifying discrimination by specific decision makers at specific points in time.
+In our running example, estimates of the \(\cdes\) can help identify prosecutors who may be making systematically biased charging decisions.
+Identification of bias, however, is only the first step toward reform.
+To mitigate identified disparities, one could imagine a variety of interventions, such as training programs \citep{spencer2016implicit}, or blinding prosecutors to the race of arrested individuals \citep{chohlaswood2020blind}.
+As with all interventions, care must be taken to ensure they do not have unintended consequences.
+Changes in prosecutorial policies could have negative spillover, for example on policing, or unexpected equilibrium effects, such as overall harsher charging decisions.